tholian-network/stealth/README.md

 **UI**

-- [ ] Integrate `focus` event for `browser/design/footer/Context.mjs`, so buttons are tab-able after context menu was opened.
 - [ ] Implement Beacon Sidebar (a Dummy View, as it is released with X1).
 - [ ] Implement Peer Sidebar.
 - [ ] Implement Site Sidebar.